What sets the College of Physicians and Surgeons (P&S) students apart?

 Besides the MD, what other degree programs can applicants apply to during the admissions process?

-- Three year PhD/MD (for individuals who already have a recent PhD in biomedical sciences)
+- Three year PhD/MD (for individuals who already have a recent PhD in one of the biological or related sciences from an accredited US or Canadian School)

 - MD/MPH Dual Degree Program (There are two opportunities to apply to this dual degree program: during application for entry to P&S, and as a student at P&S after completing one or two years at the medical school)